kindlyops/havengrc/README.md

 OpenShift CLI versions vary depending on where you installed from.
 Installing via homebrew `brew install openshift-cli` on macOS is fresher than installing from the link in OpenShift web console.
 (We ran into a difference in command flags needed with different versions of `oc`).

-### Using helm

-To set up helm, first download and unpack the current helm release, then make sure your openshift client is authenticated to haven-production.

-    oc whoami
-    oc project
-    export TILLER_NAMESPACE=haven-tiller # this will be unique to your OpenShift cluster helm init --client-only
-    helm version

-To update the deployment of helm to a new version, you must edit the tag used and then apply the update.

-    oc project $TILLER_NAMESPACE # switch to your tiller project vim k8s/tiller-template.yaml # edit the tiller image tag to the desired version oc process -f k8s/tiller-template.yaml \
-    -p TILLER_NAMESPACE="${TILLER_NAMESPACE}" | oc replace -f -
-    oc rollout status deployment tiller # watch the status of the rollout helm versions # confirm the version change took effect.

 ### Database resource

 In your Kubernetes cluster there must be an ExternalName Service defined named `db`.
 If your administrator has already set this up, you can see the endpoint by running: